XZouProjects/HYSC-with-MATLAB/README.md

-HYbrid-clustering for Single-cell Categorization (HYSC)
+HYbrid-clustering for Single-cell Categorization (HYSC) for Win system only

 ---------------------------------------------------------------------------------------------------------
 To run standalone HYSC without MATLAB: